 The Turtle Beach Elite Pro 2 feels and looks like a more high-end headset than the Stealth 600 or Stealth 700.
 The thick earpads and headband are very comfortable and help you game comfortably for long periods of time.
 Their thick plastic and metallic build feels sturdy and give the headphones a premium feeling.
 Unfortunately, the controls on the headset and the amp are limited to volume control and a mic-mute switch, but you have great customization options on the Audio Hub software/app.
 They are also quite bulky and heavy, but you can fold the ear cups to make the headset lay flat when taking it off.

-The Turtle Beach Elite Pro 2 headset looks and feels premium and futuristic.
+The Turtle Beach Elite Pro 2 headset looks and feels premium.
+They have essentially the same design as the Turtle Beach Elite Atlas.
 It comes in black for PS4 or white for Xbox One, but both are compatible with PC/Mac.
 The headset has large ear cups with a metallic headband.
 There are also magnetic plates on the ear cups that are swappable, so you can design the headset to your liking when Turtle Beach releases customized plates.
 They have thick earpads and come with a sleek-looking amp to put on your desk.
 These headphones were designed for gaming and their looks show it.

 The Turtle Beach Elite Pro 2 are comfortable headphones.
 The pads are thick yet decently breathable, and the cups are deep, so your ears should not touch the drivers.
 The headband is well padded and decently flexible.
 The headband and tightness of the cups on your head supports well the heavier weight of the headset.
 The pads are also made, so people with glasses don’t feel uncomfortable while wearing the headphones.
 However, some people may not feel an air-tight fit, with some gaps behind the ears being created by the large cups.